nostalgia revisited

 i stumbled upon the music while listening to Paco de Lucia videos on youtube. i recognized it immediately. and now there is a name to the music: Concierto de Aranjuez, composed by Joaquín Rodrigo Vidre in 1939. interestingly enough:

 Until asked to perform and interpret Joaquin Rodrigo's Concierto de Aranjuez in 1991, Paco de Lucía had never learned how to read musical notation.
 While learning to play the Concierto as a flamenco guitarist, where rhythm and pace is essential, he preferred to risk giving the listener a 'dirty' note when being forced to go from low to very high notes rather than to displace the rhythm and pace just to keep the notes clean.
 He felt that as a flamenco guitarist he could interpret the Concierto in a fashion not previously done.
-Joaquín Rodrigo declared that no one had ever played his composition in such a brilliant manner. [wikipedia.com]
+Joaquín Rodrigo declared that no one had ever played his composition in such a brilliant manner. [wikipedia.com]so here you go, the three movements to the Convierto de Aranjuez.
+Lock yourself in a closet for 20 minutes and listen to the whole thing. it is beautiful.

 2 comments: